-The Director will inform parents of one of the following admission decisions via a signed, written letter:
+The Director will inform parents of one of the following admission decisions via email:

 Not Accepted - The applicant does not meet SIS eligibility and requirements for admission at this time.
 The decision is based on one or more of the before-mentioned criteria.